1solation/how-to-become-something-youre-not/how-to-become-something-youre-not/slides.md

 transition: slide-left
 ---

-# How & why I become a part time Dermatologist
+# Why I become a part time Dermatologist

 <div v-click>
 A family member was  diagnosed with Alopecia Areata which is a disease that happens when the immune system attacks hair follicles and causes hair loss.